-The probate fee increases were first trialled in a Government consultation published on 18 February 2016 (further details in my 25 February 2016 article here) and, despite the vast majority of respondents disagreeing with the return to probate fees based on estate value, the Government is pressing ahead on the grounds that fee increases in the Probate Registry will help to ensure that the UK court system as a whole covers its costs.
+The probate fee increases were first trialled in a Government consultation published on 18 February 2016 and, despite the vast majority of respondents disagreeing with the return to probate fees based on estate value, the Government is pressing ahead on the grounds that fee increases in the Probate Registry will help to ensure that the UK court system as a whole covers its costs.

 The Government must first pass enabling legislation, but it is expected that applications for grants made from as early as May 2017 will be faced with these new charges, which scale the probate fee payable to the size of the estate, as follows:

 Value of estate (before Inheritance Tax)